The Best Contractors Tools & Equipment Insurance for 2026

 How Does Tools & Equipment Insurance Work?

 At a high level, purchasing tools and equipment insurance shifts the risk of their loss to the insurance company writing the policy.
-If, for instance, tools were stolen from a job site, rather than a business paying to replace them, the insurance company would cover the loss, minus any deductible and co-payment.
+If, for instance, tools were stolen from a job site, rather than a business paying to replace them, the insurance company would cover the loss, minus the policy’s deductible.

 Tools and equipment insurance is often purchased as an add-on to a general liability or business owners policy (BOP), and features similar policy provisions to those found in other types of insurance, including: